Unipotent Ideals and Harish-Chandra Bimodules: -algebras

 Let $J\subset \cW$ be a two-sided ideal of codimension $1$ and define $\underline{J} \subset \cW$ as in the paragraph preceding Theorem \ref{thm:daggersurjective}.
 Let $R_1$ denote the stabilizer of $J$ in $R$ and $H_1$ its preimage in $G_e$, a finite index subgroup.
 The Harish-Chandra bimodule $(\cW/\underline{J})^{\dagger}$ has a natural algebra structure, see the discussion preceding \cite[Lemma 5.2]{Losev4}.
-The homomorphism $U(\fg)\rightarrow (\cW/\underline{J})^\dagger$ is that of algebras.
-By the construction in \cite[Section 3.3]{Losev2011}, this algebra has a distinguished algebra filtration.
+The homomorphism $U(\fg)\rightarrow (\cW/\underline{J})^\dagger$ is one of algebras.
+By the construction of \cite[Section 3.3]{Losev2011}, this algebra has a distinguished algebra filtration.
 The next lemma follows from the proof of \cite[Lemma 3.3.3]{Losev2011}.

 \begin{lemma} There is an inclusion of $G$-equivariant graded algebras $\gr[(\cW/\underline{J})^\dagger]\hookrightarrow \mathbb{C}[G/H_1]$, and hence an inclusion of $G$-representations $(\cW/\underline{J})^\dagger\hookrightarrow \mathbb{C}[G/H_1]$. \end{lemma}